bitchwhocodes/Windows8API/ESPN/readme.md

 ![My image](image3.png)

 ###Features
  - Invokes the ESPN API (http://developer.espn.com/docs).
-The good folks over at Mashery suppor this api, so you will need to get a mashery id.
+The good folks over at Mashery support this api, so you will need to get a mashery id.
  - Enables various endpoints without oAuth - all top news, news, fantasy football, teams, and athletes endpoints
  - Provides a baseline for a Windows 8 Store App
  - For API documentation, please see https://developer.foursquare.com